 Editor's note: How to handle the case of persistent RAN paging failure, e.g. whether to release the N2 connection and notify the AMF so that the AMF shall enter CM-IDLE state is FFS.

-Editor's note: Whether and how access control/barring applies for UE in CM-CONNECTED with RRC Inactive state is FFS.
+The access control barring mechanism in CM-IDLE state can be applied in CM-CONNECTED with Inactive state.

 If a UE is in CM-CONNECTED with RRC Inactive state performs cell selection to GERAN/UTRAN/EPS, it shall follow idle mode procedures.

 Editor's note: The handling of mobility from NR to E-UTRAN connected in EPC, in RRC Inactive state in RAN is FFS.